 1. Getting to Berlin

-Before planning your visit to the Berlin Wall, it is important to consider your mode of transportation and how to reach the city of Berlin itself.
+When thinking about the Berlin Wall, there are preliminarily questions like what transport to choose and how to get to the city of Berlin in general.
 Berlin is easily accessible by various means:

 By Air: